VoIP Hard Phones Vs Softphones: Which is best for your business?

 5. Scalability

 Not all businesses operate steadily throughout the year.
-The number of sales calls is not always consistent, and sometimes the fluctuations can be pretty huge.
-A limited group of people may not always be able to handle all the sales calls if there is an immense growth in the call rate.
+The number of sales calls is not always consistent, and sometimes, the fluctuations can be pretty huge.
+A limited group of people may not always be able to handle all the sales calls if the call rate grows immensely.

-If you have implemented a VoIP hard phone system in your office, you have to spend extra on the hardware to address that new increased workflow.
-This additional hardware does not deliver return on investment (ROI) when the sales calls start to plummet.
+If you have implemented a VoIP hard phone system in your office, you have to spend extra on hardware to address that new, increased workflow.
+This additional hardware does not deliver a return on investment (ROI) when the sales calls start to plummet.

 But with the softphones, things are rather different.
 Taking note of the workflow, you can add or remove members in your workspace pretty easily.

-And you can do that at a minimum cost or no cost at all.
-This flexibility particularly comes in handy, if you are looking to upscale or downscale your business without making big investments or wasting any available resources.
+You can do that at a minimum cost or no cost at all.
+This flexibility particularly comes in handy if you are looking to upscale or downscale your business without making big investments or wasting any available resources.

 6. Cost